tosca-lang/tosca/README.md

 This project is at an early development stage and fairly [active](https://github.com/tosca-lang/tosca/pulse).

-The current compiler targets high-level type-safe (in most cases) readable Java 8 code.
-C++11 is being actively developed.
+The current compiler targets high-level type-safe (in most cases) readable code - your alternative of either Java 8 code or C++11 code.

 Getting Started
 ===============